Fiveable

 • Leads to disproportionate stops, searches, and arrests of minority groups

-• Damages and perpetuates
+• Damages community trust and perpetuates systemic racism

 • Implicit bias refers to unconscious attitudes or stereotypes that affect police decision-making